thenick775/personal-website/content/sections/section1.md

 ## About Me

 My name is Nicholas VanCise, and puzzles are my favorite pastime!
-Currently I am working on my masters at the University of Nevada Las Vegas, as well as pursuing my dreams as a software engineer.
+Currently I'm working on my masters at the University of Nevada Las Vegas, as well as pursuing my dreams as a software engineer.

 In addition to this, in my own time I dabble in iOS development, webscraping, data visualization, and infrastructure programming.